 8. Make Fall Recipes Together

-Think pumpkin spice everything, old-fashioned fudge, pumpkin pie, applesauce, hot apple cider, and more.
+Think pumpkin loaf, cinnamon buns, old-fashioned fudge, pumpkin pie, applesauce, hot apple cider, and more.
 Get in the kitchen and have some fun with the kids while you make fall treats at home.
 Your house will smell delicious and you’ll be making fun fall memories together that will last a lifetime.

 Check out: 16 Gluten-Free Pumpkin Recipes for Fall

 Head to your local pumpkin patch to choose this year’s pumpkin(s).
 Carve out your favourite spooky, cute, or funny designs and set them out on the front porch.
 If you want your pumpkin to last longer, you can skip the carving and decorate your gourd with paint, stickers, markers, or melted crayon wax.
 You could even turn your pumpkin into a Star Wars diorama!
 The possibilities are endless.

 10. Host a Harvest Dinner

 The fall harvest is worth celebrating!
 Check out your local farmer’s market for newly arrived fall fruits and vegetables.
 Think seasonal favourites like nuts, pears, apples, grapes, cranberries, sweet potatoes, pumpkin, squash, broccoli, Brussels sprouts, and corn.
 With Thanksgiving on the way, think beyond turkey and mashed potatoes.
 What about a fall barbecue instead?
 Decorate the table with a fall-inspired centrepiece and celebrate a bountiful harvest together!